-The Middle School Key Stage 4 courses are in line with national priorities in education and pupils take nine GCSEs.
+The Middle School Key Stage 4 courses are in line with national priorities in education and the majority of pupils take nine GCSEs.

 The aim of the Middle School Curriculum is to provide a strong foundation for GCSE and the future challenges of the Sixth Form.
 It builds on the foundations laid in the core subjects already studied, but also adds new subjects to stimulate and extend pupils' thinking.
 Great emphasis is placed on developing independence and also on study skills, such as the ability to research an answer and present findings through a talk, blog, project or report.
 Differentiated learning is recognised and embraced using mobile technology in the classroom, which maximises pupil engagement and helps to nurture the enjoyment of learning in these formative years.
 Pupils are helped to make informed choices so that they can reach their true potential.

 The most able pupils are stretched through the Scholars' Programme and a nationally accredited scheme for able, gifted and talented pupils, with extended reading and discussion groups to encourage independent thinking.
 For those needing extra guidance and support, the Learning Support and English as an Additional Language Departments provide tailored lessons.

 In Year 10, pupils take the following core subjects: English Language, English Literature, Mathematics and Science.
 Pupils will study either Combined Science (2 GCSEs) or three separate sciences (3 GCSEs) but in the case of the latter this will need to be one of their four option choices.

 Four additional GCSE subjects are chosen from Academic PE, Art & Design (Fine Art, Photography, or Textiles), Business, Classical Civilisation, Computing, Design & Technology (Food Preparation & Nutrition or Product Design), Drama, French, Geography, German, History, Latin, Media Studies, Music, Religious Studies, Separate Science and Spanish.